brunsgaard/go-pdfium-render/README.md

 # go-pdfium-render

-https://github.com/bblanchon/pdfium-binaries needs to be present on your system.
+https://github.com/bblanchon/pdfium-binaries needs to be present on your system and pkg-config should be able to find it.

+I wrote my own .pc file.

 ```
 prefix=/opt/pdfium